skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/99.png

 Before we create assets and participants, we need to know what each asset and participants represent.
-	 - Guardian is obvious, but you are creating a parent
+	 - Guardian is simply a parent
 	 - MedProvider is simply a medical provider, like a doctor
-	 - Member is who an organization who can view the health record
+	 - Member is an organization that can view the health record
 	 - Childform is simply the child

-2. Now create a Medical Provider by clicking on the Medical Provider on the right and +Create New Participant in the top right.
+2. Now create a Medical Provider by clicking on the Medical Provider on the left and +Create New Participant in the top right.
 Give it Medical Provider serial number.
 I stick to 1, 2, 3 or low numbers that I can remember, but you can create any ID number you want.
 I suggest writing your ID numbers down as we move along.
 Once you have filled in the information click on Create.

 .. image:: Images/32.png